 Of course, getting a good night’s rest is easier said than done.
 Sleep disorders are significantly higher for people with MS. However, healthy sleep habits may help prevent sleep disorders.
 They can also help alleviate common symptoms of MS, such as fatigue, depressed mood, and memory problems.

 If you’re having problems falling or staying asleep, try one of these tips:

 - Establish a sleep routine by going to bed and waking up at the same time each day, even on the weekends.

 - Avoid physical activity or exercise two hours before bedtime.

 - Get outdoors and experience daylight whenever possible.

 Try essential oils

 Essential oils are the foundation of aromatherapy, an ancient practice that uses plant extracts to aid mental and physical healing.

-While using essential oils won’t necessarily halt an MS relapse, they may help you feel better.
-Research shows that aromatherapy can improve sleep quality, encourage relaxation, and improve your mood and overall well-being.
+While using essential oils won’t necessarily halt a MS relapse, they might help you feel better.

 While there’s no single, perfect diet for people with MS, eating certain foods can provide you with strength and fuel your body with valuable nutrients.
 This can be particularly helpful for getting over a relapse.